The Best Twitter Cybersecurity Accounts You Should Follow

 Pierluigi Paganini is the founder of Security Affairs, a blog/news website that covers a very array of security subjects, such as social networks, hacktivists, and cyber warfare.
 The Security Affairs Twitter feed distinguishes itself for meaty content and very little fluff.

 As far as tech magazines go, eWeek is an ancient one, going back all the way to 1984.
 Nominally, they are tech and IT websites, but frequently write, and tweet, about cybersecurity.

 Government demands for Google user data set all time high in 2016 pic.twitter.com/1SS1n4a6Ve

 — eWEEK (@eWEEKNews) April 26, 2017

-Threatpost is Kaspersky Lab’s cybersec news service, and casts a very wide net over the subjects it writes about.
-Its Twitter feed focuses mostly on news, commentary and analysis.
-Articles and tweets about practical cybersec advice and not as frequent.
+Threatpost is Kaspersky Lab’s CyberSec news service and casts a very wide net over the subjects it writes about.
+Its Twitter feed focuses mostly on news, commentary, and analysis.
+Articles and tweets about practical cybersecurity advice and not as frequent.

 — Threatpost (@threatpost) April 26, 2017